-Every June, Apple announces and demonstrates the next version of iOS for your iPhone, but the update itself won’t actually launch until the fall (usually around September).
-This year at WWDC, Apple announced iOS 16, which is full of exciting new features like a customizable lock screen.
+Every June, Apple announces and demonstrates the next version of iOS for your iPhone, but the update itself doesn’t actually launch until the fall (usually around September).
+That initial release is followed by a number of “point releases” (e.g. iOS 16.1, iOS 16.2, etc.) that add additional features that weren’t available at launch and fix bugs.

 But what if you don’t want to wait that long to try out the new features?
 You need to install the beta!

-If you want to install the full public version of iOS 16 on your iPhone (not the beta version) we explain how to get iOS 16 on your iPhone in a separate article.
-But as mentioned previously, you’ll need to wait until the fall (probably September).
+If you want to install the full public version of iOS 16 on your iPhone (not the beta version) we explain how to install iOS 16 on your iPhone in a separate article.

-How to install the iOS 16 Public beta
+How to install the latest iOS 16 Public beta

 - Click Sign Up on the Apple Beta page and register with your Apple ID.